superkabuki/threefive_is_SCTE35/README.md

  _I've spent the last five years doing nothing but SCTE-35, a lot of people consider me a subject matter expert, other people describe me with adjectives._ ~Adrian

-### threefive3 has been installed over 31,000 times since January.
+### threefive3 has been installed Over 4 Times in Egypt, At Least 3 Times in Iceland, and 1 Time in Myanmar.
-### threefive, the base of threefive3, has been installed over 1,000,000 times in the last five years.
 # threefive3 is SCTE-35.